• KS1 Assessments

 Reading

-The new reading test for Year 2 pupils is made up of two separate papers:
+The reading test for Year 2 pupils is made up of two separate papers:

 Each paper is worth 50 per cent of the marks, and should take around 30 minutes, but children are not be strictly timed, as the tests are not intended to assess children’s ability to work at speed.
 The texts in the reading papers cover a range of fiction, non-fiction and poetry, and get progressively more difficult towards the end of the test.
 Teachers have the option to stop the test at any point that they feel is appropriate for a particular child.